 Once Upon a Time in Hollywood Synopsis

-Television western star Robert Dalton languishes in middle age, struggling with his declining popularity and career.
-In contrast, Dalton’s dedicated stunt double Cliff Booth accepts life’s challenges with stoicism.
+Television western star Robert Dalton languishes in middle age, struggling with his declining popularity and faltering career.
+In contrast, Dalton’s dedicated stunt double Cliff Booth accepts life’s challenges with stoicism and resolve.
 He’s also a constant companion to Dalton and willing to do whatever it takes to secure work.
 When casting agent Marvin Schwarz recommends that Dalton take on spaghetti western roles, Dalton grudgingly accepts after encouragement by Booth.
 Meanwhile, famed director Roman Polanski and his wife Sharon Tate move into the estate next to Dalton’s.
-Elsewhere, a murderous plot involving the Polanskis begins to hatch.
+Elsewhere, a murderous plot involving the Polanskis begins to hatch too.

 Nowadays, it appears that every other major cinematic release will be the subject of intense criticism and backlash.
 In the case of Once Upon a Time in Hollywood, I’d say some of the criticism rained onto it isn’t undeserved.
 After all, this is through and through, Tarantino’s highly opinionated and highly personalised homage to 60s Hollywood.

 But, I still enjoyed the movie.
 In fact, I enjoyed it so much, I celebrated with heavy Ramen binging after watching.
 And that’s because:

 - This isn’t just a fanboy tribute.
 It’s as immersive as it gets for a 2D experience.
 Watch the movie in the right cinema and you will feel transported to 60s California.